-- 51.13.1 Minor Amendments.
-Minor amendments to an approved site plan may be approved by the Commission, provided the amendments do not alter the overall character, quality, density or intensity, uses, amenities, parking or other major features of a site plan as approved.
-Minor changes will include, but are not limited to, slight relocation of paved areas, utilities, landscaped areas, lighting, and other sitefeatures because of unforeseen topographic or other field conditions. - 51.13.2 Major Amendments.
+51.13.2 Major Amendments.
 Major amendments will be treated as new applications for site plan approval in accordance with these regulations.
 Major amendments will include, but are not limited to, any significant alteration in the square footage or location of landscaped areas; any alteration in residential density; any increase in building floor areas or height, and any other alteration which significantly affects the overall character, quality, density or intensity, uses, amenities, parking or other major features of a site plan.
 The Commission will decide whether a change will be designated major or minor.

-Special Exception
+SECTION 52 Special Exception